Data Analyst

 What you need to do now

-If you're ready to play a pivotal role in a high‑impact data transformation, click 'apply' to submit your CV and begin a confidential conversation.
+If you're ready to support a high‑impact data function and keep our information running smoothly, click 'apply' to submit your CV and begin a confidential conversation.

 Hays Specialist Recruitment Limited acts as an employment agency for permanent recruitment and employment business for the supply of temporary workers.
 By applying for this job you accept the T&C's, Privacy Policy and Disclaimers which can be found at (url removed)